-Abandoning a software you regularly use and moving everything over to a new one doesn’t have to be a painful process.
-If you prepare properly and choose the right timing, it will actually be a breeze.
+Abandoning software you regularly use and moving everything over doesn’t have to be painful.
+If you prepare properly and choose the right timing, it can be a breeze.

 Here are 5 simple tips that will save you a lot of time and effort when switching project management software.